justeattakeaway/bq-sql-antipattern-checker/README.md

 ## Code of Conduct
 Please see [Code of Conduct Guide](https://github.com/justeattakeaway/bq-sql-antipattern-checker/blob/main/CODE_OF_CONDUCT.md)
+If you don't play nice you'll be banned.

 ## How can you contribute?
 There are numerous ways you can contribute in this project.